le-director/director-signals/README.md

 Hey, I love music.
 All kinds.
 But I'm sitting there one day and Beyoncé's *Haunted* comes on.
 Not my usual tipple although I have been identifying as Taylor Swift since 2019.

 I've never spent time listening to Beyoncé before (promise).
-I sat there, listening — if you've not heard the track, go listen.
+I sat there, listening and if you've not heard the track, go listen.
 The journey is wild.
 I cannot describe the emotions I endured during the first playback.

 I wanted to work out WHY it had such an impact on me, and as a man of the Internet, I decided it would be fun to try it with some engineering.
 And here we are.